FOSSEE/st-scripts/writing_python_scripts/script.rst

 This is a list of locations where python searches for a module when it encounters an import statement.

-hence when we just did =import sys=, python searches for a file named sys.py or a folder named sys in all these locations one by one, until it finds one.
+Hence, when we just did ``import sys``, python searches for a file named sys.py or a folder named sys in all these locations one by one, until it finds one.

 We can place our script in any one of these locations and can import it.

 The first item in the list is an empty string which means the current working directory is also searched.

 Alternatively, we can also import the module if we are working in same directory where the script exists.